Longitudinal melanonychia - Nail and Distal Digit

 - Endocrine disorders (Addison disease, Cushing syndrome, Nelson syndrome, hyperthyroidism, acromegaly).
 Longitudinal melanonychia typically affects multiple fingernails and toenails.
 Individuals with Addison disease also show cutaneous and mucosal pigmentation.

-- Phototherapy, radiation (x-rays, electron beam therapy)
+- Phototherapy, radiation (x-rays, electron beam therapy, occupational radiation exposure)

 - Subungual hematoma is often the result of trauma and is most commonly found on the medial aspect of the first toe.